* Text only available in Spanish

 Resolution and notification of admission:

-For admission to the program it is a necessary to fulfill the following requirements:
+In order to be admitted to the program, it is necessary to fulfill the following requirements:

 Applicant Profile/Requirements and Documentation